THIS YEAR'S EXPLORATORIO

 Laptop/Tablet/Journal

 We will use Voce Vista and be writing music throughout the week.
 Your laptop will be needed for this function.
 You can share if you don't have a laptop or can't bring it.
-Let us know by responding to the "Getting the most out of NEO" email from David.
+Let us know in the "2024 NEO Participants" spreadsheet.

-You are welcome to use a tablet in rehearsals and performances, again, let David know.
+You are welcome to use a tablet in rehearsals and performances.
 We will print music for anyone who wants it.

 We will be journaling in different ways throughout that week, and will provide paper, but having your own journal will ensure continuity if you'd like to bring one